geobeyond/pixi-prefect/README.md

    This can be done by either:

-   - Getting the files from object storage
+   - Getting the files from object storage and into the `/tmp/offline-packages` directory`
    - Running the `download-packages.sh` script, which would download them from the ubuntu repositories

    > [!WARNING]
-   > In either case, the downloaded .deb files must be placed at `/tmp/offline-packages/{postgresql,caddy}`
+   > In either case, the downloaded .deb files must be placed at `/tmp/offline-packages/{acl,caddy,postgresql,rsync}`

 2. Create a pixi packed environment with prefect and its additional dependencies

    This can be done by either:

-   - Getting the already-packed env from object storage
+   - Getting the already-packed env from object storage and into the `/tmp/prefect-base.tar` file
    - Using `pixi-pack`

      ```shell